rynkwn/rblog/README.md

 app, but my initial google searches didn't bring up too many solutions.
 Future Rails gem if it doesn't already exist?
 It'd be nice if the picture auto-updated as I updated, say, my Github profile page.

+# Step Four and a Half - Typography.
+The value of those <p></p> are finally becoming apparent.
+Styling blocks of text to look decent is, unsurprisingly, a non-trivial endeavor.